 I have saved the best and most painful for last.
 Zhan Zhuang or “pole standing” is 3 minutes of shear leg pain that innervates the production of white blood cells and bone marrow while raising the body’s temperature.
 It really can’t be described accurately without experiencing it.
 However, it is the cornerstone of tai chi training because it works to develop the root of the lower body with the lightness of the upper body.
 And Zhan Zhuang is easily something that you can add to your routine.

 Creating Your Own Tai Chi Fitness Regime

 Reading through the list above you begin to see how we were easily able to fill a training day with 7-10 hours of activity.
 I wouldn’t suggest this if you are starting out!
 I really want to go back to China to train again because I made so much progress but quite honestly, part of me is scared 🙂

-There are ways you can adapt anything you currently practice by creating a tai chi fitness routine.
+There are ways you can adapt anything you currently practice by creating a tai chi exercise routine.
+You can even add music to enhance your practice.
 To get started, do your form multiple times in a row, do it lower, do it super fast, or do it super slow.
 The main point is to stretch yourself and stress yourself.
 The beautiful design of tai chi lends itself well to incremental increases in difficulty while keeping yourself completely free from injury.

 Tai Chi Basics is a participant in affiliate advertising programs like Amazon designed to provide a means for sites to earn advertising fees and cover expenses.